 When have you ever felt truly satiated or nourished from an energy bar?
 Back when I was in college, I lived off cookie dough flavored Slim Fast bars for breakfast.
 At the time, I thought of it as a 'healthy' way to have cookie dough for breakfast.
 My diet food-philic taste buds actually believed they tasted like real cookie dough.
 They do not.
 If only I paid attention to how they made my body feel...and how hungry I was before my second class!

 I get the convenience of energy bars, I really do.
-There are even a few brands made with real food that I eat semi-regularly as a filling snack or even as a grab and go meal, paired with a hard boiled egg, plain yogurt, fresh fruit or green juice.
-Because I know you'll ask, I like Lara Bars, the KIND bars with 5 grams of sugar (it says on the front), and Health Warrior Chia Bars.
+There are even a few brands that taste good and are pretty satisfying - because I know you'll ask, I like Lara Bars, KIND bars and Health Warrior Chia Bars.

 Mostly, I make my own.
 It's cheaper, you have control over the ingredients, and it tastes a whole lot better.
 And you know what?
 Homemade bars are actually filling!
 Like, I could eat one of these for breakfast and okay, I would be hungry for a snack by 10 am, but I'm always hungry for a snack then.